serokell/blog-posts/typescript-for-haskellers/article.md

 a.x = 2; // Ok
 ```

-Let's look at some more complex examples of mapped types.
+Now, let's look at some more complex examples of mapped types.

 First, define a type that contains string and numerical properties.